 I'm a Marine chiming in here.
 It's not that firing and reloading guns is a complicated skill, it's not.
 However hitting a target, particularly a moving one is quite a bit more complicated than it sounds.
 A lot of the stuff you see on television with people running, firing one handed while hitting another running target is borderline impossible.
 It doesn't bother me that the kids can shoot because some people are naturally good shots and in a novel I'm willing to accept that the kids just happen to be naturally good shots though.

 Why is it in the sequel they make the exploding collars so if one kid dies the kid sharing the same number also dies?
 Since they're supposed to be in a war that seems counterproductive, since if one kid dies you'll soon be yet another kid down for no reason.

 The Program in the sequel was a mass execution to scare the Wild Seven, rather than a military operation.
 The government were forcing them to kill teenagers like themselves, instead of bombing them at once.

 There Was No Sequel.
 There was some movie that was pro-Taliban that tried to be a sequel, but no one should watch it.

-Calling it Pro-taliban is stretching it.
-Sure, they appears to be ending up in Afganistan, but where else to run when you a pinned as a terrorist organisation by one of the major military powers, thats not affraid to use it?
-I see it as lesser of two evils
+Calling it Pro-Taliban is stretching it.
+Sure, they appears to be ending up in Afganistan, but where else is there to run when you are pinned as a terrorist organization by one of the major military powers, that's not afraid to use that power?
+I see it as lesser of two evils.

 Why is the rest of the world letting "East Asia" get away with this?
 Also how did Japan win WW2?